Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/11/eth-zurich-receives-official-accreditation.md

 Crucial consultations

 In this way, ETH was able to demonstrate that quality assurance is broadly supported in its culture and organisation.
 This includes the Executive Board strategy process, the tenure track for professors, evaluations of departments and study programmes, teaching evaluations, and the firmly embedded culture of participation through the university groups: the University Assembly, the Lecturers’ Conference (KdL), the Academic Association of Scientific Staff at ETH Zurich (AVETH), the Association of Students at ETH Zurich (VSETH) and the Staff Commission.
 Many processes follow the principle of subsidiarity and are organised in a decentralised way.

-Joël Mesot says: “The report by the AAQ expert group offers an incisive analysis, which reveals that quality assurance is a part of daily life at ETH that we want to maintain, deepen and refine.”
-Based on its report, the agency also formulated recommendations for ETH.
-In summary, they address the following concerns:

 These recommendations found willing listeners at ETH: “In connection with the organisational development project rETHink , we have put our processes through a fundamental analysis, and ETH members from all areas are currently working on proposed solutions aimed precisely in this direction,” Mesot says.
 ETH is also on course with regard to teaching, as Rector Sarah Springman explains: “Strengthening interdisciplinary skills, not only among doctoral students but across all levels, is the goal of ETH Talent, a large-scale project that is currently gaining momentum.”
 She added that an increasing number of departments are introducing a split in the first-year examinations and that avoiding dropouts who fail to make any examination attempts has been on the Rectorate’s agenda for some time.